 29 Key performance indicators

-(1) The Regulator must, after consultation with the Minister prescribe general key performance indicators in respect of the technical operational issues pertaining to reticulation systems for municipalities.
+(1) The Regulator must, after consultation with the Minister, prescribe general key performance indicators in respect of the technical operational issues pertaining to reticulation systems for municipalities.

 (2) The key performance indicators prescribed under subsection (1) may differentiate between categories and types of municipalities.